radualexandrub/Study/OperatingSystems/Windows10Backup/Windows 10 Complete Backup Guide for myself.md

 conda env list
 ```

-Also, it's not recommended to install packages/modules in you `Base` Anaconda Environment!
+**Also, it's not recommended to install packages/modules in you `Base` Anaconda Environment!** Only work within your own created custom environments.

 <br/>